tlowepower/lowepowerlab.github.io/_pages/join_us.md

 Undergraduate researchers are an important part of the Lowe-Power lab group.
 If you are an undergraduate student interested in our research and would like to conduct independent research or to contribute to our group's research mission through work-study, please [read this advice](http://www.sciencemag.org/careers/2015/05/dear-dr-neufeld) on writing professional emails and contact Dr. Lowe-Power.
 In the email, please include your year of study, your background including relevant coursework, and what interests you about our research.

 Current and prospective students are encouraged to apply for stipend funding through [UC Davis Undergraduate Research Programs](https://urc.ucdavis.edu/programs) or professional societies, such as the [American Phytopathological Society](https://www.asm.org/Fellowships/Undergraduate-Research-Fellowship) and the [American Society of Microbiology](https://www.asm.org/Fellowships/Undergraduate-Research-Fellowship).
-Additional funding opportunities: [Barudolphfoundation](http://barudolphfoundation.org/stem-scholarship/).
+Additional funding opportunities: [Barudolph foundation](http://barudolphfoundation.org/stem-scholarship/).

 ## Graduates